php-carteblanche/core/doc/README.md

 ### Usage

 As in many other frameworks, the PHP and binary sources are separated from the assets, web accessible stuff.
-Basically, all the web files (javascripts, css, images and other assets) are stored in the `www/` sub-directory.
+Basically, all the web files (javascript, css, images and other assets) are stored in the `www/` sub-directory.
 All other files may NOT be web-accessible.
 The PHP sources are mostly stored in the `src/` sub-directory.